cpataltmetrik/Groot/README.md

 Once the execution is stopping because of bail we need to generate our own report.

-For creating our own report formate we need to add the following code in wdio-config!
+For creating our own report format we need to add the following code in wdio-config!
 ```
 onComplete: function(exitCode, config, capabilities, results) {
     if(results.failed == this.bail){